Locally loop algebras and locally affine Lie algebras: LALAs

-As a corollary, $(W, R^\times)$ becomes a reduced locally extended affine root system, where $W=\spa_\Bbb Q R^\times$ (see \cite[\S 4]{MY} and \cite{Y3}).
-We simply call $R$ the set of roots, but call $R^\times$ a locally extended affine root system, say a LEARS, because $R^\times$ is a natural generalization of classical (locally finite) irreducible root systems, affine root systems in the sense of Macdonald \cite{Ma} or extended affine root systems in the sense of Saito \cite{S}.
-We do not recall the definition of LEARS here because we do not need it in this paper.
+the set of {\bf isotropic roots} or {\bf null roots}.
+As a corollary, $(W, R^\times)$ becomes a reduced locally extended affine root system (LEARS), where $W=\spa_\Bbb Q R^\times$ (see \cite[\S 4]{MY} and \cite{Y3}).
+We simply refer to $R$ as the set of roots, but we refer to $R^\times$ as a {\bf LEARS}.
+This $R^\times$ satisfies the fundamental properties of classical finite irreducible root systems, locally finite irreducible root systems, and affine root systems in the sense of Macdonald \cite{Ma}, or extended affine root systems in the sense of Saito \cite{S}.
+We do not recall the definition of LEARS because is is not needed in this study.
 The reader can find the precise definition in \cite{Y3}.

 The dimension of the radical of $V$ is called the {\bf null dimension} for a LEALA.
-If the additive subgroup of $V$ generated by

-the set of {\bf isotropic roots} or {\bf null roots}, is free, we call the rank the {\bf nullity} of a LEALA.
-Thus we only use the term {\it nullity} when $\langle R^0\rangle$ is a free abelian group.
-So if we say that a LEALA $\mathcal L$ has nullity, it means that $\langle R^0\rangle$ is a free abelian group.
-(In \cite{MY}, we used the term {\it null rank} for nullity, and {\it nullity} for null dimension.
-But we change the names to be consistent with the notion of nullity in \cite{Ne2}.)
+If the additive subgroup of $V$ generated by $R^0$ is free, we call the rank the {\bf nullity} of a LEALA.
+Thus, we only use the term {\it nullity} when $\langle R^0\rangle$ is a free abelian group. \remark Of course, there is a notion of rank for non-free abelian groups, but to be consistent with the original theory of EALAs, as given in \cite{AABGP} and \cite{Ne2}, we assume that $\langle R^0\rangle$ is free for nullity.
+Thus, if we say that a LEALA $\mathcal L$ has nullity, this means that $\langle R^0\rangle$ is a free abelian group.
+(In \cite{MY}, we used the term {\it null rank} for nullity, and {\it nullity} for null dimension, but we have changed these terms to maintain consistency with the notion of nullity in \cite{Ne2}.) \endremark